 Symptoms of neuropathy will depend largely on what nerves and cells in the PNS have been negatively impacted.
 Neuropathy can affect:

-- Sensory nerves that interpret sensation like pain, temperature, etc.
+- Sensory nerves that interpret sensations like pain, temperature, etc.

-- Autonomic nerves that don’t require conscious thought and regulate heart rate and blood pressure.
+- Autonomic nerves don’t require conscious thought and regulate heart rate and blood pressure.

 Common neuropathy symptoms include: